llm-bible/llm-bible.github.io/_publications/mollick2023assigning.markdown

 citations: 63
 bibkey: mollick2023assigning
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2306.10052'}]
-tags: [Ethics and Bias, Prompting, Tools]
+tags: [Tools, Prompting, Ethics and Bias]
 ---
 This paper examines the transformative role of Large Language Models (LLMs) in education and their potential as learning tools, despite their inherent